bhavanki/doppio/README.md

 ## Running

+### Certificate Generation

 Gemini requires a server certificate.
-You can generate one using keytool, or let Doppio generate a temporary, non-persisted one that expires after one day.
+You can generate one yourself, or let Doppio generate a temporary, non-persisted certificate that expires after one day.

 This example keytool command generates an elliptic curve (EC) key and corresponding certificate.